jupyterlab-contrib/jupyterlab-tour/README.md

 if (tour) {
   app.commands.execute('jupyterlab-tour:launch', {
     id: 'test-jupyterlab-tour:welcome',
-    force: false // Optional, if false the tour will start only if the user have not seen or skipped it });
+    force: false // Optional, if false the Tour will start only if the user have not seen or skipped it });
 }
 ```